HEU-MatCHMaker/DataDocumentation/examples/tools/README.md

 General values for the type are described in the following sections, which also tries to explain how the templates should be filled out.

-1. Documentation of software tools
+1: Documentation of software tools
 ----------------------------------
-For a minimal documentation of a software tool, the user should fill in the following table:
+For a minimal documentation of a software tool, the user should fill in the table below.
+See the [software template] for a more elaborate template.

 | @id | @type | title | description |
 |-----|-------|-------|-------------|